Skip to content

 Integrations

-AgentSniff supports optional integrations with external tools that enrich detection without adding required dependencies.
-The core scanner stays pure Python.
+AgentSniff supports optional integrations with external tools that enrich detection without adding required dependencies. v1 stays pure Python; v2 ships the same integrations behind config flags with no extra build step.

 Zeek (Data Source)

-Zeek integration reads JSON log files and feeds normalized records to the traffic analyzer and DNS monitor detectors.
-No Zeek binary dependency — just reads log files using stdlib json.
+Zeek integration reads JSON log files (or TSV in v2) and feeds normalized records to the traffic analyzer and DNS monitor detectors.
+There is no runtime Zeek binary dependency on either version — AgentSniff just reads log files that Zeek has already written.

 Setup